brandur/sorg/content/drafts/minimalism.md

   have a cohesive long term technology strategy across the entire engineering organization.

-## Nothing Left to Add, Nothing Left to Take Away (#nothing-left-to-add-or-take-away)
+## Nothing left to add, nothing left to take away (#nothing-left-to-add-or-take-away)

 Antoine de Saint Exupéry, a French poet and pioneering aviator, had this to say about perfection: